BII-Lab/Yeti-Project/doc/Decentralized-Distributed-DM-System.md

 #### **4.2** **Threshold Signature**

+a.
 The Primary node uses the (t, n) threshold signature method to generate n private key shares ski through HSM and distribute to each node

+b.
 Each node receives the private key share ski and replies with the confirmation message

+c.
 The Primary node uses the hash digest algorithm to generate a summary for the RR, and distributes the summary to each node

+d.
 Each node uses the private key share signature, returns the signed summary to the HSM, forms a complete signature, and stores the signed file to the Primary node

 <div align=center><img src="https://github.com/itachiliu/Yeti-Project/blob/master/DM_pic/image-20200701102809032.png" height="100%" width="100%" /></div>